julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ---

-## Task 10 - Use Copilot agent workflow for a multi-file feature
+## Task 10 - Use GitHub Copilot agent workflow for a multi-file feature

 ### Objective
 Use agentic development to implement a complete feature across backend, frontend, and tests.